Discrete time quantum walk of locally interacting walkers: Introduction

 Previous theoretical work has established the foundation for interacting quantum walks, beginning with graph isomorphism applications~\cite{Berry2011} and extending to directional correlations~\cite{Stefanak2011}, bound state formation~\cite{Ahlbrecht2012}, and interaction-induced transitions between bosonic and fermionic behaviors~\cite{Wang2016}.
 These studies have been extended to include dynamic disorder~\cite{Toikka2020, Sergej2020}.
 However, a systematic study of how phase-controlled interactions affect both spatial distributions and quantum correlations remains incomplete.
 In addition to that, a unifying framework that encompasses previously studied interaction models as special cases is lacking.

 We address these gaps by introducing a general framework for local interactions between quantum walkers given by an arbitrary unitary transformation of the joint coin space when walkers coincide on the same lattice site.
-Particularly, we focus on a particular model of interaction, parameterized by a single phase parameter.
-This phase modulates the interaction strength, allowing us to explore a wide range of behavior from non-interacting to strongly interacting regimes.
-Using this tunable interaction, we explored how the walkers' probability distributions evolve in time and how their spatial correlations can be engineered dynamically.
+In our work, we focus mostly on a specific model of interaction, which is parameterized by a single phase parameter, rather than conducting a comprehensive exploration of the interaction given by a general unitary operator.
+This phase parameter modulates the interaction strength, allowing us to explore a wide range of behaviors, from non-interacting to strongly interacting regimes.
+Using this phase-tunable interaction, we investigate how the walkers' probability distributions evolve over time and how their spatial correlations can be engineered dynamically.

 Our general interaction framework reduces to several previously studied models as limiting cases.
 For instance, for a specific choice of parameters, we recover the position-only phase interactions~\cite{Ahlbrecht2012, Elias2018}, while for a different choice, we connect to the models studied in~\cite{Wang2016, Portugal2019}.
-This unifying perspective reveals that coin-state selectivity is a key organizing principle for understanding multi-walker correlation dynamics.
-It should be pointed out also that similar interaction has been studied earlier~\cite{Stefanak2011, Elias2018, Asaka2025}, although not in the same model, and also in a different context.
+This unifying perspective reveals that coin-state selectivity is a key organizing principle for understanding the dynamics of multi-walker correlations.
+It should be noted that similar interactions have been studied earlier~\cite{Stefanak2011, Ahlbrecht2012, Elias2018, Asaka2025}, although not in the same model or context.

 Our work is organized as follows.
 In Section~\ref{sec:dtqw}, we remind the theoretical framework for discrete-time quantum walks and set the notation.
 In Sec.~\ref{sec:interaction}, we introduce a general interaction operator and we derive its special cases having natural physical interpretation.
 We then analyze marginal probabilities, lattice partitioning, and quantum correlations to quantify interaction-induced redistribution in Sec.~\ref{sec:quant}.
 Finally, in Sec.~\ref{sec:conclude}, we discuss implications, applications of our results, and conclude.